Ri5ux/MinecraftSourceDeobfuscator/README.md

-SRGSRC is a Minecraft modding tool for developers that use the Minecraft Coder Pack and/or Minecraft Forge.
-This tool takes a selected directory of java source files and remaps any known SRG names into the correctly mapped names.
+MCPMappingPatcher is a tool for Minecraft developers that correctly remaps the mappings in a selected set of source files.

 Program Arguments